QiqiDuan257/parallel-pso-spark/README.md

 **Spark-based Parallel Particle Swarm Optimizer for Computationally Expensive Continuous Function Optimization.**

-This is an open-source GitHub project complementary to the conference paper, which has been submitted to [PPSN 2018](http://ppsn2018.dei.uc.pt/) (under review).
+This is an open-source GitHub project complementary to the conference paper, which has been submitted to [PPSN 2018](http://ppsn2018.dei.uc.pt/) (accepted).

 ## How to Run